Skip to main

 The crystals in snowflakes are symmetrical because water molecules arrange themselves into a predetermined order, or crystallization.
 And because each “arm” of the snowflake is formed under the same atmospheric conditions, the arms on each individual snowflake look identical despite being unique from all others.

-Here are some snow-themed books you can share with your class and add to your classroom library.
+Here are some snow-themed books you can share with your class and add to your classroom library(Open Link in new tab).

 Activities for the Classroom